!-- end of cookielaw -->

 Should you happen to be in Wiler outside the carnival season, visit Agnes Rieder's mask cellar, open year-round.
 She's a mask carver and displays Europe's largest mask collection.
 Give her a buzz (027 - 939 1355) or email to make an appointment.

-If you holiday in the Lötschental, it can happen that you see the Tschäggättä rooming through the village street at nightfall.
-The custom is celebrated between February 3rd and March 4th, 2014.
+If you holiday in the Lötschental, it can happen that you see the Tschäggättä rooming through the village street at nightfall during February and beginning of March.